Inmate Tracking for Jail and Prison Systems

 Direct and Indirect Supervision

-This blog considers both direct and indirect supervision management.
-If you’re new to corrections, or thinking about corrections as a career, direct and indirect supervision are different approaches to managing offender populations.
+Inmate tracking and monitoring can be broken down into two types of supervision: direct and indirect.
+If you’re new to corrections, or thinking about corrections as a career, these two forms of supervision are different approaches to managing offender populations.

-Indirect supervision allows you to monitor multiple housing units from one central location at the same time, generally from a control room.
+Indirect supervision allows you to monitor multiple housing units from one central location, at the same time, generally from a control room.
 This is also referred to as podular indirect supervision.
-You enter these housing units frequently throughout your shift — sometimes several times an hour, during rounds or meal times, for example.
+For example, you enter these housing units frequently throughout your shift — sometimes several times an hour, during rounds or meal times.

 Small Group Movements